 “It was evident that she would dominate on the field because of her intense, no-fear attitude coupled with her smart playing skills,” says her mom, Liz.

 Sydney quickly established her reputation as a force to be reckoned with at center-midfield.
 She became affectionately known by her coaches as “the Beast,” attacking whatever came into her path.
-Some minor broken bones and fractures kept her on the sidelines from time to time, but Sydney was thriving on the field.
+Some minor broken bones kept her on the sidelines from time to time, but Sydney was thriving on the field.

 That was until May 2015, during a Memorial Day tournament, when Sydney sustained her first concussion while playing soccer.
 After an evaluation by her local doctor, it was deemed only a minor concussion, and Sydney was back on the field in about four weeks.
 But suffering from a concussion makes it more likely for a child or teen to have another one, so that first injury put Sydney at risk.